Chicken 'n' Chips with jalapeño mayonnaise

 Ingredients

-• 1 tsp Five Spice seasoning mix (alternatively, make a mixture of equal parts cloves, star anise, cinnamon, fennel seeds, Szechuan pepper, and black pepper and use 1 tsp of each)
+• 1 tsp five-spice spice mix (alternatively, make a mixture of equal parts cloves, star anise, cinnamon, fennel seeds, Szechuan pepper and black pepper and use 1 tsp of this)

 • Panko breadcrumbs